amingolnari/amingolnari.github.io/_pages/cv.md

   Issued by: Coursera | June 2021

-# Some Academic Projects
+# Contributions and Academic Projects

+* **[Hippocampus Sharp Wave Ripple Detection](https://colab.research.google.com/drive/1eaP046Sz_EGbKcjHsWPC7Bk4N6wdZNDv)**: Developed a Sharp Wave Ripple detection framework using Python and MATLAB and LFP signals, leveraging Savitzky-Golay filtering and Hilbert transforms.
+Integrated and compared five algorithms, including three from the [Eden-Kramer Lab](https://github.com/Eden-Kramer-Lab) and one by a post-doc researcher from the University of Lethbridge.
+This work contributes a novel algorithm tailored to ripple detection, improving the field's ability to analyze hippocampal activity in electrophysiological data.

 * **[Learning Representations by Recirculation](https://github.com/amingolnari/Learning-Representations-by-Recirculation/blob/main/RecirculationAlgorithm.ipynb)**: Developed a Jupyter Notebook implementation of the recirculation algorithm proposed by Hinton and McClelland in their paper "Learning Representations by Recirculation," demonstrating the application of autoencoders for unsupervised learning.

 * **Humidification-Dehumidification Desalination Performance Prediction**: This project utilizes probabilistic machine learning models, such as Bayesian Neural Networks, SVR, DT, RF, and MLP, to predict HDH system performance based on temperature and mass flow rate inputs.
 The models estimate output ratio, heat transfer rate, and energy consumption.
+In collaboration with a PhD student from the Mechanical Engineering department of the Shahrood University of Technology.

 * **Generating Fake Faces**: Implementing GANs & DC-GANs using one-shot samples in Python.
 Focused on data augmentation using a dataset with just one image per class.